digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/interfaces/daml-finance-interface-types-date.rst

 Daml.Finance.Interface.Types.Date
 #################################

+Financial instruments, especially those related to interest rates, often depend on periodic schedules.
+For example, consider a fixed rate bond with a coupon that should be paid every three months.
+Such a regular schedule sometimes results in a payment date falling on a weekend or on a holiday.
+Those dates need to be adjusted to business dates, according to the terms of the instrument.

-This package contains types related to dates.
-They are defined in the following modules:
+This package contains types related to dates, in particular how to define regular schedules and how dates should be adjusted when they fall on non-business days.
+They are defined in the following
+modules:

-- :ref:`Date.Calendar <module-daml-finance-interface-types-date-calendar-23555>`:
+- :ref:`Calendar <module-daml-finance-interface-types-date-calendar-23555>`:
   Types for holiday calendar data and how to adjust non-business days
-- :ref:`Date.Classes <module-daml-finance-interface-types-date-classes-73544>`:
+- :ref:`Classes <module-daml-finance-interface-types-date-classes-73544>`:
   Type class that specifies what can be converted to UTC time
-- :ref:`Date.DayCount <module-daml-finance-interface-types-date-daycount-90980>`:
+- :ref:`DayCount <module-daml-finance-interface-types-date-daycount-90980>`:
-  Type to specify the conventions used to calculate day count fractions
+  Type to specify the conventions used to calculate day count fractions.
+These are used to define the interest accrued during each schedule period, for example for a bond or a swap.
-- :ref:`Date.RollConvention <module-daml-finance-interface-types-date-rollconvention-76363>`:
+- :ref:`RollConvention <module-daml-finance-interface-types-date-rollconvention-76363>`:
   Types to define date periods and how to roll dates
-- :ref:`Date.Schedule <module-daml-finance-interface-types-date-schedule-61944>`:
+- :ref:`Schedule <module-daml-finance-interface-types-date-schedule-61944>`:
   Types to define date schedules

+Check out the :ref:`Fixed rate bond documentation <fixed-rate-bond-tutorial-section>` for a description of how to use the these date related types in practice.

 Changelog
 *********